FrankBro/be-tree/README.md

 * Float domain should allow a way to control the splitting of float values.
 Right now it splits like integers but that won't work well for values that have a small domain (eg -0.01 to 0.01).
 Use domain to find a good split
 * betree_remove should remove useless preds from the memoize
 * What if we wrote the lexers/parsers to have the set of possible attributes directly since we know them.
 While we never use the string attribute during runtime, it slows insertion.
-* All calloc/realloc/free need to be in config, use a function pointer so we can use enif_alloc/enif_realloc/enif_free